robertmc0/modules-test/modules/web/site/README.md

 - Configures diagnostic settings if enabled.
 - Applies a lock to the component if specified.

+NOTE: The folder name is purposely web/site rather than web/sites due to the version.json file issue.
+See PR #685.

 ## Parameters

 | Name                                     | Type     | Required | Description                                                                                                                                                                       |